Stephanie M. Smith: In the legislature

+In June 2026, Smith was defeated in the Democratic primary by former state delegate Chanel Branch, who won alongside incumbents Jackie Addison and Caylin Young and edged out Smith by 306 votes.
+Following the primary election, Smith accused state senator Cory McCray of mounting "an organized effort to push me out"; on Election Day that year, McCray posted a video encouraging voters to come out to support Branch, Young, and Addison.
+In a statement to Maryland Matters, McCray responded that he respected Smith's service in the General Assembly and wishes her and her family "nothing but the best in the next chapter of her journey".

 Political positions

 Education

 Smith supports, and voted in favor of passing in 2020, the Blueprint for Maryland's Future.
 She also supports a vaccine mandate for teachers.

 Social issues

 During the 2020 legislative session, Smith introduced legislation to ban discrimination based on hair texture.
 The bill passed and became law on May 8, 2020.

 During the 2021 legislative session, Smith introduced legislation to require the state to use federal pandemic relief funding to pay electronic monitoring and home detention fees for select defendants.
 The bill passed and became law on May 30, 2021.

 Taxes

 During the 2020 legislative session, Smith introduced legislation to restructure the state's income tax brackets, restoring a higher 7 percent tax bracket for Marylanders with an annual income over $1 million.

 Transportation

 Smith opposed a proposal to build a Maglev from Baltimore to Washington, D.C.